pyr0hax/LinuxToolbox/GPO_Ubuntu/README.md

 ## This is to give a GPO-Like experience to your Ubuntu Desktop Environment. a Lot more features will be added.

 1. Edit your inventory file to reflect your subnet of your Ubuntu Desktops.
+2. Add the root password to the Inventory file as well.
-2. Set the Desktop Background location on your Ansible server that you want to use on all Ubuntu Desktops.
+3. Set the Desktop Background location on your Ansible server that you want to use on all Ubuntu Desktops.
-3. After Onedrive is installed, you need to run onedrive --synchronize on each machine to login and specify the Return URI (For Companies using Office package)
+4. After Onedrive is installed, you need to run onedrive --synchronize on each machine to login and specify the Return URI (For Companies using Office package)
-4. Change the Theme to whatever you want to that is available standard on the Ubuntu Desktop.
+5. Change the Theme to whatever you want to that is available standard on the Ubuntu Desktop.
-5. Added OnlyOffice as default Office Suite as the look and feel is very similar to the Microsoft Office suite.
+6. Added OnlyOffice as default Office Suite as the look and feel is very similar to the Microsoft Office suite.

+7. You can run the playbook with the following command from your Ansible Server:

+    ```bash
+    ansible-playbook -i inventory gpo_playbook.yaml
+    ```

 ## What is still to come?